 Réunion des Musées Nationaux

-Artstor, the Réunion des Musées Nationaux (RMN), and Art Resource are collaborating to release approximately 12,000 images of works in the permanent collections of French national and regional museums in the Digital Library.
+Artstor, the Réunion des Musées Nationaux (RMN), and Art Resource are collaborating to release more than 14,000 images of works in the permanent collections of French national and regional museums in the Digital Library.
 The collection in Artstor will present high-resolution images of important works of art from antiquity to the 20th century.
 The majority of images will focus on works by key artists from major European schools, as well as decorative arts and furnishings from castles and royal residences throughout France.
 French museums with significant holdings in the arts of Asia, Africa, and Oceania will also be included.
 The images will be selected from the archives of the Agence photographique de la RMN, which include the collections of 28 museums in Paris and the Paris Region, such as: Musée du Louvre, Musée d'Orsay, Musée National d'Art Moderne — Centre Georges Pompidou, Musée de l'Orangerie des Tuileries, Musée des châteaux de Versailles et de Trianon, Musée des Arts Asiatiques — Guimet, Musée du Quai Branly, Musée du Moyen Âge — Thermes de Cluny, Musée Condé, Chantilly, Musée National de la Renaissance, Ecouen, Musée du château de Fontainebleau, Musée des châteaux de Malmaison et de Bois-Préau, Musée National de Céramique, Sèvres, and Musée des Antiquités Nationales, Saint-Germain en Laye.
 Regional museums in the French provinces will also be represented, including: Musée Bonnat, Bayonne, Musée National Magnin, Dijon, Palais des Beaux-Arts, Lille, Musée des Beaux-Arts, Lyon, Musée des Beaux-Arts, Nantes, Musée des Beaux-Arts, Rennes, Musée des Beaux-Arts, Rouen, and Musée des Beaux-Arts, Valenciennes, among others.

 Dr. Thomas W. Gaehtgens, Director of the Getty Research Institute